frederic-perez/AmE-dictionary/data/idioms.md

 __for lack of a better word__
 __for no good reason__ With no acceptable explanation. _She left for no good reason._
 __for one thing__
-__for one__ :four: As one example or reason (out of several potential ones).
+__for one__ :six: As one example or reason (out of several potential ones).
 Often used after a name or personal pronoun to count someone or oneself as an example of something. _Why don’t I like musicals?
 Well, for one, I just can’t take a story seriously when it’s set to music._ _Rhode Island, for one, is well on the way to meeting the goals._
 __for peanuts__ For a very paltry or minuscule amount of money; for nearly no money or the absolute minimum amount. _I managed to get tickets!
 Suzy’s brother has a connection in the stadium, so we got them for peanuts!_
 __for Pete’s sake__
 __for real__ :three: _North American informal_ Used to assert that something is genuine or is actually the case.